Recipe overview

 Servings: 8

-There is just something about the classic taco salad recipe that is so appealing to me.
+A super popular salad!
+There is just something about the classic taco salad recipe that is so appealing.
 Whoever originally decided to crush up Doritos and put them into a salad with all the taco fixings deserves a medal.
+It’s a universal crowd pleaser, a picnic and BBQ staple.

+A homemade dressing.
 I put my own spin on this classic recipe to make it a touch healthier by using homemade Catalina dressing.
 Of course, you’re more than welcome to use the bottled dressing, too.
 I may or may not have a bottle in my fridge right now as a back-up plan.
 No judgment here!

-I also suggest ways to make this your own or tweak it to fit a certain diet or make it a tad healthier.
+Easy to make it your own.
+I also suggest ways to make variations or tweak your taco salad to fit a certain diet or to make it a tad healthier.
 I wanted to start with a really classic version of taco salad though, because it’s just so great in that form.
-It’s a universal crowd pleaser (although I’m sitting next to my mom right now and I’m willing to bet if I asked her, she’d probably turn her nose up just a bit at the ground beef and Doritos – going to ask her, stay tuned), and it’s a picnic and BBQ staple.
+(We also love a Big Mac salad, another really good ground beef main course salad somewhat similar to this taco salad.)

 What’s in a taco salad?